 Bionic Partition - The Future Technology Of Aircraft Construction

 FREMONT, CA: An aircraft is fundamentally designed based on the structure of a bird.
 Bird’s bone is both light and strong because its porous interior carries tension only where necessary, leaving space elsewhere.
-On similar lines, the concept of Bionic partition has taken shape, which is now considered the future of aircrafts.
+On similar lines, the concept of Bionic partition has taken shape, which is now considered the future of aircraft.
 The Bionic structure mimics the bone structure of birds.
-This not only reduces the aircraft's weight and fuel burn, but also makes it possible to add features like oversized doors for easier boarding and panoramic windows.
+This not only reduces the aircraft's weight and fuel burn but also makes it possible to add features like oversized doors for easier boarding and panoramic windows.

 Some of the elements in the cabin are created using additive layer manufacturing.
 The process repeatedly prints very thin layers of material on top of each other until the layers form a solid object ranging from high-grade titanium alloys to glass and concrete, thus making it simpler to produce very complex shapes.
 This encourages less wastage of material as opposed to that of cutting shapes out of bigger blocks.

-The new Bionic partition uses Scalmalloy, a second-generation aluminium-magnesium-scandium alloy created by APWorks.
+The new Bionic partition uses Scalmalloy, a second-generation aluminum-magnesium-scandium alloy created by APWorks.
 APWorks is an Airbus subsidiary focused on additive manufacturing and advanced materials.
 Scalmalloy is specifically designed for use in 3D printing and offers outstanding mechanical properties, such as ductility.

 “At Airbus, we are always looking to push the boundaries of new technologies and explore how we can best innovate.
 The collaboration with Autodesk, APWorks and Concept Laser has proved very successful”, commented Peter Sander, VP, Airbus.